4d/4D-NetKit/README.md

 `Office365.mail.renameFolder()` renames the *folderId* mail folder with the provided *name*.

 Note that the renamed folder ID is different from the *folderId*.
-You can get it in the [Status object](#status-object).
+You can get it in the returned [status object](#status-object).

 #### Permissions